charlesisfeline/FNF-BedrockEngine/README.md

-# Friday Night Funkin' - Project Hypnosis!
+# Friday Night Funkin' - Bedrock Engine!
 a fork of Psych Engine which adds a bunch of features from Pull Requests around the Main Branch, and even other forks!
 Credits:
 * CerBor - Difficulty Drop Down on Chart Menu - https://github.com/ShadowMario/FNF-PsychEngine/pull/2896